Lane Moore: Books

 Moore published her first book How To Be Alone: If You Want To And Even If You Don't on November 8, 2018.
 It received coverage and praise from outlets including The New York Times, New York, NPR, Fast Company, and Marie Claire.

 In summer 2019, Moore gave a TED Talk based on the book, also called How To Be Alone.

+In 2023, Moore published You Will Find Your People: How to Make Meaningful Friendships as an Adult which won the American Book Fest Award, and was critically praised by New York Magazine, Good Morning America, NPR, The Atlantic, Vulture, PBS, Publishers Weekly, CBS, and BUST.
+The Los Angeles Times described the book as "funny and forthright."

 Music career

 It Was Romance

 Moore is a vocalist, songwriter, and multi-instrumentalist who performs under the stage name It Was Romance, which Oxygen describes as a "high-energy rock band."
 Pitchfork listed her self-titled debut album as an album to watch and Bust magazine called It Was Romance the Best Band of 2015.
 The Village Voice premiered her first single, "Philadelphia," on their website, calling the song "mysterious but undeniably attractive.
 It evokes feelings of loneliness with a danceable beat, not unlike a somber nighttime walk home on wet roads, with colorful, joyous city lights reflecting like a black mirror" and praising the album for its "glittering instrumental aspect and Moore's velvety vocal delivery make the rest of "It Was Romance" saunter around like the life of the party, occasionally winking just to make sure you're hooked."

 Paste Magazine described the sound as: